Creating Scheduled Cleaning Sequence

 Then a pop-up will appear:

-The system will automatically number the clean for the next one in the sequence.
-If you need to move a clearing up or down in the sequence, you can change the number in the visit.
-You can edit the name and cleaning number, but ensure that no duplicate cleaning numbers exist.
+1. The system will automatically number the clean for the next one in the sequence.
+If you need to move a clean up or down in the sequence, you can change the number in the visit.
+The cleaning sequence is listed automatically in numerical order.
+You can edit the name and cleaning number, but ensure there are no duplicate cleaning numbers.

-Check the lines you would like to clean in this visit.
-Lines that you do not clean (competitor's lines) are shown with a grey background and a strikethrough font.
-If you need to change these lines to ones you clean, that is done in the Update Brands tab.
+5. Check the lines you would like to clean during this visit.
+Lines you do not clean (competitors' lines) are shown with a grey background and a strikethrough.
+If you need to change these lines to ones you clean, you’ll need to do that first in the Update Brands tab.

 All Cleans Are The Same Each Visit

-If you only do a caustic clean every two weeks and don't do any acid cleans, you can check the box to show that every clean is the same, each time the establishment is due:
+If you only do a caustic clean every two weeks and don't do any acid cleans (or you will fit them in as needed), you can check the box to show that every clean is the same, each time the establishment is due:

 Skip Cleans/Visits

-If your route is based on two-week line cleaning, but you have an establishment that is only cleaned every four weeks, you can add in a Skip, so the system will not schedule a line cleaning that week.
+If your route is based on two-week line cleaning but your establishment is only cleaned every four weeks, you can add a Skip so the system will not schedule a line cleaning that week.

 In the above example, clean 1 will be scheduled on the first round, but this establishment will be skipped in the next scheduling round.
 This is perfect for an establishment that is on an every two-week route, but is cleaned every 4 weeks.
 Also, no acid cleaning here.